 The most widely accepted and implemented framework for learning outcomes is derived from Bloom’s Taxonomy of Educational Objectives (Bloom, 1956).

 This presents a tiered/staged & progressive taxonomy moving through Knowledge; Comprehension; Application; Analysis; Synthesis & Evaluation.
 A series of verbs are aligned with each of these levels, through which outcome statements are created.
-While the exact structure is often varied across institution, the core verb-construct form is fairly universal:
+The exact structure is often varied across institutions, the core verb-construct form is fairly universal:

 you will be able to/you will be able to demonstrate you can